Project description

 This initial version was translated into over 14 EU languages (plus some additional ones via international partners), and localised to match national guidelines and refer to each country’s legal framework.
 Numerous forces and Units deployed it in the EU and beyond, including CEPOL (via LEED e-learning platform), Brussels Local Police (Belgium), Polícia de Segurança Pública (Portugal), Baden-Wuerttemberg State Police College (Germany), Norwegian Police University College (Norway), Bundeskriminalamt (BKA – Germany), French Customs (France), An Garda in cooperation with University College Dublin (Ireland), Public Prosecutors Office (Netherlands), Latvian Police (Latvia), Polish Police (Poland), Belgian Federal Police (Belgium), Council of Europe (via Glacy+ and iProceeds projects), Thailand (thanks to the cooperation with UNODC).

-Besides prior specific review processes, since 2023, a team of cybercrime experts from Law Enforcement Agencies in the European Union has been updating and optimising the product.
-The eFirst 2.0 version (expected for November 2024) features indispensable content updates, a streamlined training path, up-to-date electronic evidence good practices, improvements in the interface and seizure tips requested by the end-users.
+In 2023, a team of cybercrime experts from Law Enforcement Agencies in the European Union began updating and optimising the product.
+The eFirst 2.0 version, launched in November 2024, features indispensable content updates, a streamlined training path, up-to-date electronic evidence good practices, improvements in the interface and seizure tips requested by the end-users.

 - Translation into EU languages and localisation, with regular update cycles.

-- Possible launch of a spin-off product for Magistrates, Judges and Prosecutors, in cooperation with Eurojust and the European Judicial Cybercrime Network.
+- Launch of a spin-off product for Magistrates, Judges and Prosecutors, in cooperation with Eurojust and the European Judicial Cybercrime Network (EJCN).

 - Translation in other non-EU languages, by international partners, to aid in an inclusive and global fight against cybercrime.